SteveZeeuwe/sendcloud-assignment-steve/PROCESS.md

 At this point I'm relatively happy with how the code is structured and how it performs.
 I tried to set it up quite dynamically; in such a way that it's easy to add/change inputs, car types and datasets.
 Of course the code is still very much coupled to a specific HTML implementation.
 I did consider building the `.ranges` and `.controls` with javascript.
 That would have the benefit of not needing to update the html manually as the constructor parameters change, but thought that went a bit far for this assignment.

-## Step seven; implement XD design.
+## Step seven; implement XD design. (~1.5 hour)

 Next up I wanted to implement the XD design.
 First the desktop version and then touch up for other screensizes with media queries.

 I quickly felt the need for more structured and readable css, so I opted for implementing SCSS.
 During this I noticed that the file/folder structure was becoming a bit of a mess so decided to do a cleanup.
 An assets folder for project assets, workfiles folder for everything related to source materials and process stuff.
 I did decide to keep `PROCESS.MD` in the root to make the chance anyone misses it as small as possible.

 The file/folder structure cleanup and some npm fiddling later I had a nice clean folder structure and scss up and running.
+Time to style this page.

 -   First step to more structured and readable css was to split into multiple files.
 I decided to go for a basic implementation of the 7-1 pattern.
 -   Chose to inline the SVG for easy color-changes via CSS for the hover effect.